 Born in Rio de Janeiro, Donato began his career with America Football Club in his hometown, switching to neighbours CR Vasco da Gama in 1984.
 From 1988 to 2003, he played in Spain.
 He started with Atletico Madrid.
 He became a star with Deportivo La Coruna during the most successful period in the club's history.
 They won La Liga in the 1999-2000 season.
 He earned 12 caps for Spain and went to Euro 1996 in England.

 DM: Mauro Silva (Brazil)

-He played for Brigantine in Brazil before joining Deportivo La Coruna.
-He spent 13 seasons with the club, winning 6 major titles.
+He played for Brigantine in Brazil before joining Deportivo La Coruna in 1992.
+He spent 13 seasons with the club, winning 6 major titles and one of them was the La Liga title in 2000.
 He played 59 times for Brazil.
 He won the World Cup in 1994.

 Played for Real Madrid and Racing Santander before making a name with Deportivo La Coruna.
 He won the league title in his first season with the club.
 He played for them from 1999 to 2006.
 He represented Spain for 8 times.

 Fran made it to Deportivo La Coruna first team in 1988.
 He is considered one of the greatest players for the club.
 He played 17 seasons with them, winning the 1999-2000 La Liga.
 He was capped 16 times and represented Spain at Euro 2000.